 Because plastered bales have little oxygen available for fire, straw bale buildings have a better fire-resistance rating than most conventional buildings (1 hr for clay-plastered, 2 hrs for lime-cement plastered).
 Plastered straw bales replace the insulation, drywall, paint, and some of the wood used in a conventional system.
 The plasters can be created with very low-embodied energy materials such as local clay soil mixed with leftover straw.

-Plastered strawbale walls provide good sound insulation and have been able to withstand winds in excess of 130 miles per hour.
-Anecdotal evidence from Israel tells us that straw bale walls can stop bullets from an AK47.
+Plastered strawbale walls provide good sound insulation (STC 50dB) and have been able to withstand winds in excess of 130 miles per hour.
+Strawbale buildings walls are more ductile and perform well in a seismic event.
+Anecdotal evidence from Israel tells us that strawbale walls can stop bullets from an AK47.

 Interested in hearing more?
 We are available to present talks, lectures, and demonstrations to your school, church, or other groups.
 Content can be tailored to your group’s interest.
 Contact us for more information.